Pfzuo/Path-Hashing/README.md

 Pengfei Zuo and Yu Hua, "A Write-friendly Hashing Scheme for Non-volatile Memory Systems", in Proceedings of the 33st International Conference on Massive Storage Systems and Technology (MSST), 2017.

-Pengfei Zuo and Yu Hua, "A Write-friendly and Cache-optimized Hashing Scheme for Non-volatile Memory Systems", submitted to IEEE Transactions on Parallel and Distributed Systems (TPDS).
+Pengfei Zuo and Yu Hua, "A Write-friendly and Cache-optimized Hashing Scheme for Non-volatile Memory Systems", Accepted by IEEE Transactions on Parallel and Distributed Systems (TPDS), 2018.
+(To appear)